About us

 ANNUAL REPORT

-Take a moment to look over our 2019-2020 Annual Report, which includes department and program area highlights, participation numbers, facility enhancements and more.
+Take a moment to look over our Annual Reports, which include department and program area highlights, participation numbers, facility enhancements, and more.

-In the summer of 2019, Campus Recreation created a three-year (2019-2022) strategic plan to guide and direct our priorities.
-This strategic plan is in alignment with the A&M-Commerce Strategic Plan and the Division of Campus Life and Student Success.
+In the summer of 2022, Campus Recreation created a three-year (2022-2025) strategic plan to guide and direct our priorities.
+This strategic plan is in alignment with the A&M-Commerce Strategic Plan and the Division of Student Affairs.

 Marketing and media